jmrl23/portfolio-backend/README.md

 ## Quickstart

-these are the options on making things ready
+options on making things ready

-- standalone (nodejs)
+- standalone (node.js)

   1. make a `.env` file and fill out the required variables
   1. run build (only if you wish to run the production/ build version)